ahicks92/fastnet/specification.md

 - `last_reliable` must be set to the sequence number of the packet which started the previous reliable frame.
 If no reliable frame has been sent yet, `last_reliable` must be set to 0.

-- `length` must be set to the length of the frame.
+- `length` must be set to the length of the frame including the header.

 ###Sending Unreliable Data Packets